Homemade Espresso Drinks (Lattes, etc) – No Fancy Machine Needed!

 • Want a cheap flavored latte.
 Grab some flavored creamer and add a tablespoon to your milk before frothing.

 • Use caramel sauce rather then caramel syrup.
-I actually prefer carmel sauce (I think it provides a mellower taste and less sweet).
-You will usually be able to find this for around $2.50 vs. close to $7 for the syrup.
+I actually prefer caramel sauce (I think it provides a more mellow taste and less sweet).
+You can even make caramel sauce yourself!

 • Use condensed milk with a dash of cinnamon and nutmeg for a Spanish flavored coffee.
 I love these, reminds me of drinking coffee in Puerto Rican restaurants in NY (where I stole this trick from).
 Add anywhere from 1 tsp to 1 tbsp depending on how sweet you like your coffee.